LLC : Responsibility, share capital, establishment

 General information

 A SARL is established at the time of its entry in the Commercial Register.
 As in the case of a public limited company, the authentication of its establishment must be notarized.
-The founders of the firm must declare its establishment by means of an official deed, draw up its articles of association, convene the shareholders’ meeting and appoint an auditor.
+The founders of the firm must declare its establishment by means of an official deed, draw up its articles of association, convene the managing director’s meeting and appoint an auditor.

 Each shareholder holds at least one share in the share capital.
 A written agreement drawn up between the parties concerned is sufficient in order to transfer shares.
 An official deed is no longer required.